yuanz03/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given team name is invalid (contains non-alphanumeric characters except spaces).
+The given team name is invalid.

     * 1a1.
 PlayBook shows an error message.

       Use case ends.

 * 1b.
-The team name already exists (case-insensitive check).
+The team name already exists.

     *  1b1.
 PlayBook shows an error message.